1ppm/1ppmLog/README.md

 # The 1PPM Challenge

-1PPM is a challenge for Developers, Makers and Creatives.
+1PPM is a challenge for developers, makers and creatives.
 Its about accelerated learning, avoiding over engineering and getting things done.
 Find out more about the 1PPM in "[The 1PPM-Challenge](https://medium.com/1ppm/the-1ppm-challenge-eaed5df0ef5a#.oejtaqmy0)"

 ## Get Started!